Volograms/vol_libs/wasm/README.md

 # vol_libs/wasm #

-Javascript modules useful for volograms playback on web, as well as the resources needed to build the modules
+JavaScript modules useful for volograms playback on web, as well as the resources needed to build the modules

 The base module is designed to grab the volograms data and make it accessible to the user.
 This way, a developer can use the player in whatever environment.
 There is also an interface script that can be used in threejs projects.